When death imitates art

 Is this the work of a psychopath or is there a link between present horrors and the tragedy of four years ago?

-It is also available in large print and audio editions (audio book narrated by Maggie Mash).
+- It has also been published in large print and audio editions (audio book narrated by Maggie Mash).

 "Bleak Water is as forbidding as its title.
 Young women are being murdered in Sheffield in especially cruel and fetishistic ways...
 A tempting circle of suspects."